Skip to main content

 kagi auth

-The wizard lets you choose Session Link or API Token, points you to the correct Kagi settings page, accepts a paste, saves into ./.kagi.toml, and validates the selected credential immediately.
+The wizard lets you choose Session Link, API Key, or Legacy API Token, points you to the correct Kagi settings page, accepts a paste, saves into ./.kagi.toml, and validates the selected credential immediately.
 Use kagi auth set ... only when you want a non-interactive or scripted flow.

 Authentication Overview

-The kagi CLI supports two distinct credential types that unlock different capabilities:
+The kagi CLI supports three distinct credential types that unlock different capabilities:

 Session Token (KAGI_SESSION_TOKEN)